-This association is here for everyone who is a supporter of the Jiřák and Náplavka Farmers Markets, who visits them, shops at them, and wishes to see them improved and refined.
-This association is for those who would like the markets to fulfill their primary purpose: the sale of authentic and high quality Czech food, the majority of which comes from small, local, and oftentimes family farms.
+This association is here for everyone who is a supporter of the Náplavka Farmers' Market, who visits it, shops there, and wishes to see it improved and refined.
+This association is for those who would like the market to fulfill their primary purpose: the sale of authentic and high quality Czech food, the majority of which comes from small, local, and oftentimes family farms.
 This association is for those who would like the markets to connect friends, and it is for those who want to strive to continually improve Czech food, its quality and origin.

 The association is also for those who are willing to stand up for what they believe in.

 What can we look forward to?
 We would like for members to meet from time to time.
 We would like to invite members, for example, to sample new foods (cheeses, meats, breads…).
 We would like to invite members to various seasonal celebrations (apples, honey, herbs…).
 We would like to introduce members to interesting guests working in gastronomy.
 We would like to share interesting recipes and experiences.
 And for those who are so inclined, we would like to invite you to interesting educational lectures concerning food quality and security.
 More details are coming soon.

 If you identify with these ideas, fill out the below form so that we can best know your needs and wishes – members and those who wish to become members.

 We are responsible and thoughtful consumers.
 We are not indifferent to what we eat and where we shop.

 We support Czech food.
 We give it a chance on the market, and we are interested in the producer.